wolberlab/OpenMMDL/README.md

 Download the processed PDB file and Python script, which will serve as input for the **OpenMMDL Simulation** script.

-## OpenMMDL-Simulation
+## OpenMMDL Simulation

-OpenMMDL-Simulation starts the MD simulation with the inputs acquired from OpenMMDL-Setup
+**OpenMMDL Simulation** starts the MD simulation with the inputs acquired from **OpenMMDL Setup**.

 ### Usage

 Start the simulation with the following Inputs:

 #### Mandatory:
--f = name of the folder, where the MD simulation files are stored
+-f = Name of the folder, where the MD simulation files are stored

 -t = Topology file of your protein from the setup including the path

 -s = Python script from the setup including the path

 #### Optional:
--l = SDF File of the ligand, if the ligand was selected during the Setup.
+-l = SDF file of the ligand, if the ligand was selected during OpenMMDL Setup.
 The SDF file name should be consistent with the input in the setup

 -c = Coordinates file of Amber